 The program has established an alumni including the first leadership group made up of graduates of a range of leadership programs and has begun meetings and workshops for continually growing leadership and for co-support and to promote and support leadership as a critical element in developing community resilience and regional prosperity.

-Dr Gerry Roberts facilitated a follow-up workshop on 22nd October 2016, exploring the role of Emotional Intelligence and Universal Values on leadership.
+Dr Gerry Roberts facilitated a follow-up workshop, exploring the role of Emotional Intelligence and Universal Values on leadership.

 Within a month of the program being held 3 people had gained better jobs and two had started new businesses which are doing increasingly well.

-The Central West community is now leading its own leadership development activities to expand these skills and attitudes to more people in their region.
+The alumni of the program with the Central West community has since led its own leadership development activities for three years, continually expanding leadership skills and positive attitudes to engage more people in the development and resilience of the Central West region.
 That's a great outcome!

 Students day out

 Students from the University of Queensland leadership programs had a day out at Shorncliffe with Pamela McAllister to explore more of Australian lifestyle.